Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Introduction

 \section{Introduction}

 Building on advancements in vision-language models~\citep{clip,li2022blip,geng2023hiclip}, recent generative models \citep{kawar2022imagic, brooks2022instructpix2pix,hertz2022prompt} have been widely utilized as creative tools for image editing via text instructions.
 Text-guided image editing models enable the modification of images in response to textual guidance, ensuring that changes are aligned with the provided instructions.
-The primary objective of these models is to apply specific \textit{modifications} guided by the target text while \textit{preserving} the core attributes of the source image.
+The primary objective of these models is to apply the necessary \textit{modifications} guided by the target text while \textit{preserving} most of the source image.

 Despite the remarkable advancements in editing models, there has been a lack of rigorous evaluation methods, tailored specifically for text-guided image editing.
-Consequently, most studies \citep{hertz2023delta, basu2023editval, gal2022stylegan, kim2021diffusionclip, brooks2022instructpix2pix, gal2022stylegan, ruiz2023dreambooth, kocasari2022stylemc} have heavily relied on human evaluation, which provides balanced consideration of preservation and modification aspects.
-However, as it is costly and impractical for real-world applications, researchers have adapted automatic evaluation metrics~\citep{zhang2018unreasonable, kim2021diffusionclip, caron2021emerging, gal2022stylegan} originally designed for other vision tasks, such as image generation or captioning.
-Particularly, CLIPScore~\citep{gal2022stylegan} is widely used as a representative metric, which evaluates the extent of alignment between the edited image and the target text, based on the difference between the target and source text in the CLIP space.
+Consequently, most studies \citep{hertz2023delta, basu2023editval, gal2022stylegan, kim2021diffusionclip, brooks2022instructpix2pix, ruiz2023dreambooth, kocasari2022stylemc} have heavily relied on human evaluation, which provides balanced consideration of preservation and modification aspects.
+However, as it is costly and impractical for real-world applications, researchers have adapted automatic evaluation metrics~\citep{heusel2017gans, zhang2018unreasonable, caron2021emerging, hessel2021clipscore} originally designed for other vision tasks, such as image generation or captioning.

-However, despite its widespread adoption, our analysis reveals significant limitations in CLIPScore, contradicting the standard of human evaluators.
-First, it tends to prioritize modification over preservation, unlike human evaluators who balance both aspects.
-This bias leads to inflated scores for excessively modified images that neglect even key attributes of the source image.
-Second, CLIPScore often focuses on peripheral parts rather than regions that are pertinent to the target text, whereas human evaluators can focus on the regions that must be edited.
-These observations underscore the need to reevaluate the effectiveness of CLIPScore in text-guided image editing.
+In text-guided editing scenarios, it is essential to assess which elements in the source to preserve and which in the target to modify into, based on the specific context of the given source image and target text (see \cref{fig:teaser}\cornellred{(a)-(b)} for example).
+Existing metrics, however, exhibit \textit{context blindness}, meaning preservation-centric metrics completely ignore the target context while modification-centric metrics do not account for the source context.
+As shown in \cref{fig:teaser}\cornellred{(c)}, preservation- and modification-centric metrics apply a fixed standard across the entire image, regardless of the true editing requirement of the given context.
+Even combining them fails to overcome the context blindness problem.